 Abu Dhabi: lots of desert and museums

 Mohammad Khalifa al-Mubarak is responsible for all of the emirate’s cultural institutions.
-As an important part of the government, this agency has set itself the goal of transforming Abu Dhabi into an internationally relevant cultural hotspot, while at the same time getting across the cultural heritage of the United Arab Emirates.
-For example in the “Qasr Al Hosn”, built in the 18th century.
-It is one of the oldest buildings in the region and now has a permanent exhibition showing how the people and above all the royal family have lived and governed in the last 200 years.
+As an important part of the government, his agency has set itself the goal of transforming Abu Dhabi into an internationally relevant cultural hotspot, while at the same time communicating the cultural heritage of the United Arab Emirates.
+The 18th century Qasr Al Hosn is a prime example of this.
+It is one of the oldest in the region and now has a permanent exhibition showing how people, and especially the royal family, have lived over the past 200 years.

 “We have a relatively clear cultural strategy here."
 Mohammad Khalifa al-Mubarak

 “We have a relatively clear cultural strategy here.
-A few months ago we announced that we would be restoring the Al Ain National Museum in Dubai, the oldest museum in the United Arab Emirates dating from 1971.
+A few months ago, we announced that we will restore the ‘Al Ain National Museum’ in Dubai, the oldest museum in the United Arab Emirates, built in 1971.
 We hope to reopen the museum in December 2020.
-We have plans to open many different archaeological and contemporary museums here in the next five years.”
+At the same time, we plan to open many archaeological and contemporary museums in the next five years.”
 1

 "We need food, we need a roof over our heads, we need infrastructure and then education."
 Maya Allison